mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 {{< figure src="Lex dyn call search 2.png" >}}

 The figures are getting a bit crowded by now, but I am sure you can work your way through them, with little effort.
-They capture most of what you need to know about scopes and evaluation: how environments are chained together by lexical scope and how function call-stacks are chained together through caller frames.
+They capture most of what you need to know about scopes and evaluation: how environments are chained together by the lexical scope and how function call-stacks are chained together through caller frames.

-When you evaluate an expression you always search for variable-value bindings in the chain of environment parents.
-Non-standard evaluation is all about starting the search somewhere you do not normally start it or constructing alternative parent-chains than those you would normally use.
+When you evaluate an expression, you always search for variable-value bindings in the chain of environment parents.
+Non-standard evaluation is all about starting the search somewhere you do not usually start it or constructing alternative parent-chains than those you would typically use.

 There's a bit more to the story.
 Functions are not the only objects that have environments attached to them.
 Promises and formulas and quosures (which are really formulas) have as well.
-There's also environment rules for packages, but to understand the actual language that is not so essential.
+There are also environment rules for packages, but to understand the actual language that is not so essential.
 There is also more to how `eval` finds values—it doesn't just let you choose an alternative environment path, it also lets you find values in lists and data frames.
 All that must wait for another post; this one is getting long enough as it is.

 In any case, to understand the tweets that I wrote a few days ago, the explanation above will suffice.
 I will repeat the examples from my tweets below.
 They use `wrapr::let` to substitute variables in expressions with values.
-This function works slightly different from `substitute` so there are some differences, but you should easily be able to understand the examples.
+This function works slightly different from `substitute`, so there are some differences, but you should easily be able to understand the examples.
 Maybe I will try to rewrite them using `substitute` in a later post.

 ## Examples using wrapr::let

 Ok, for the examples I imagined that I had some data frames, that I want to fit a linear model on the data, and that I then want to extract some property from the fitted model.
-The variables in the model depend on the the data frame, though, and I might want to extract different properties.
+The variables in the model depend on the data frame, though, and I might want to extract different properties.

 So, I have this setup: